U.S. GAO Analyzes Risks and Safeguards in Generative AI Development and Deployment

 In News

-The GAO report identifies several best practices employed by commercial developers in the responsible development of generative AI, emphasizing comprehensive testing, multidisciplinary evaluations, and safety protocols.
+The GAO report identifies several best practices employed by commercial developers in the responsible development of generative AI.
+Comprehensive testing, multidisciplinary evaluations, and safety protocols are emphasized in the report.

 1. Benchmark Testing: Developers rely on standardized benchmark tests to assess model accuracy and reliability across various domains.
 These tests evaluate model performance in areas like general reasoning, mathematical problem-solving, and coding capabilities, providing a quantitative foundation for further improvement.